 Upstairs, the existing master bedroom has been opened up by Invilla, with a private deck the perfect perch for taking in dreamy sunsets over the city, and an interior designed to be just as enticing.

 Luxuriously appointed and elegantly stylish, the suite features oversized double-hung windows alongside a charming bay window, with a walk-in wardrobe with custom joinery, a vanity station, Shaker-style doors, and brass fittings.
-A sleek master ensuite extends the luxury, with grey natural stone-inspired porcelain and feature marble herringbone walls and a freestanding bath on standby for relaxation.
+A sleek master ensuite extends the luxury, with grey natural stone-inspired porcelain and features marble herringbone walls and a freestanding bath on standby for relaxation.

 In the backyard, it’s a sub-tropical dream, complete with sprawling lawn, lush landscaping and inviting swimming and leisure zones.
-The yard was completely levelled out, allowing Invilla Architects to create a much more family-friendly design, with a lovely alfresco entertaining space and the ultimate poolscape.
+The yard was completely levelled out, allowing Invilla to create a much more family-friendly design, with a lovely alfresco entertaining space and the ultimate poolscape.

 Cleverly converting an existing shed into a pool house, which is perched in the shade of a beautiful old poinciana tree that has stood on the property for decades, Invilla Architecture has created an idyllic haven for relaxing into an endless summer.
 With large rattan pendants and silvery grey travertine tiles that flow out to the in-ground pool, this chic pool house has plenty of space to lounge at leisure.